bbauska/meta-react-basics/README.md

 }

 Another interesting thing about arrow functions is the **implicit return**.
-However, it only works if it&apos;s on the same line of code as the arrow itself.
+However, it only works if it's on the same line of code as the arrow itself.
 In other words, the implicit return works if your entire component is a single line of code.